tylim88/FirelordJS/README.md

 - Support for wide numeric key and wide string key (Record<number, unknown> and Record<string, unknown>).
 It still needs more consideration because this data type is pointless to query(we need to know what the key is first, it would be better to just save the document ID somewhere) and we need to constantly aware of the document size limit.
 If you don't care about query and you sure that the size limit will not exceed 1 MB, then this is for you.
 But allowing this also open up for mistake and bad practice for those who are not aware.
 Most likely I will not implement this.

 - Support for object unions type.
 Objects unions type seem to be a good type to have in NoSQL database.
 However this is not the case because it brings uncertainty that cannot be handled reasonably.
-For example, with `{a:number}|{b:string}`, you can set `{a:1}` then update `{b:"x"}`, in this case type is no longer unions type but an intersection type `{a:number} & {b:string}`.
-So I will not implement this feature and will remove it from FireSageJS too.
-A better way to solve this is to use `PossiblyReadAsUndefined` label instead.
+For example, with `{a:number}|{b:string}`, you can set `{a:1}` then update `{b:"x"}`, in this case the type is no longer a unions type but an intersection type: `{a:number} & {b:string}`.
+So I will not implement this feature and will remove it from [FireSageJS](https://github.com/tylim88/FireSageJS) too.
+A better way to solve this is to use [`PossiblyReadAsUndefined`](https://firelordjs.com/guides/possibly_read_as_undefined) label instead.

 - Support for optional (`?` modifier).
-Optional is a highly requested feature because of common it is, however because of how Firestore works: it is impossible to query field that is missing, example: it is impossible to query user that has no phone number if phone number field is not exist.
+Optional is a highly requested feature because of how common it is, however because of how Firestore works: it is impossible to query a missing field.
+Example: it is impossible to query user that has no phone number if phone number field does not exist.
 Because of this, it is important to make sure every field exists.
-You may not need the field now, but you may need it later plus adding default value is a simple thing to do, especially with such powerful typing library like Firelord.
-So in order not to accidentally cripple your query in the future, I will not implement this feature.
-Yes, set merge basically have the same problem, I discourage you from using set merge, I am also considering removing set merge.
+You may not need the field now, but you may need it later plus adding default value is a simple and trivial thing to do, especially with such powerful typing library like Firelord.
+So in order to not accidentally cripple your query in the future, I will not implement this feature.
+Yes, set merge basically lead to the same problem, hence I discourage you from using set merge, I am also considering removing set merge.